Horror stories expose deep-rooted problems in Australian working holiday visa

 A British backpacker has revealed how a working holiday in Australia turned into a nightmare when the couple she was staying with hinted at other intentions.

-The ABC today published stories from visitors who spent time in Australia on a working holiday visa program ahead of changes to the way the program is being run.
+The ABC today published stories from visitors who spent time in Australia on a working holiday visa programme ahead of changes to the way the programme is being run.

 One of those people was Eleanor Juby, who spent time on a property northwest of Brisbane in 2012.